Breaking Bad Habits: The Coach’s Toughest Task

 Article by Ron Cogdill, a seasoned educator and youth sports expert, has spent over 30 years inspiring young minds.
 As a published author and 7-time national championship coach, he brings a wealth of knowledge and experience to his writing.

-A couple years ago my wife and I tore out our lawn and started from scratch.
+A couple of years ago my wife and I tore out our lawn and started from scratch.
 It had gotten a weed in it (called crabgrass) that flat-out took over.

 Our new lawn looked like a putting green.
 It was beautiful!

-Well…it’s now two years later, and guess what?
+Well… it’s now two years later, and guess what?

 The weed’s back.
 But this time my wife and I have decided we’ve had enough of “starting over”!
-So we’re taking a new tack this time: We’re trying to convince ourselves that…we now “LIKE” weeds in our lawn!
+So we’re taking a new tack this time: We’re trying to convince ourselves that… we now “LIKE” weeds in our lawn!

-But life ain’t fair…especially a coach’s life.
+But life ain’t fair… especially a coach’s life.
 You can teach your students their skills like gangbusters, and when you’re finished you can pat yourself on the back because you’ve done everything right.

-…Then a day will pass…or a week…or two months, and you’ll show up for the big game ready to watch your team rumble, and guess what?
+… Then a day will pass… or a week… or two months, and you’ll show up for the big game ready to watch your team rumble, and guess what?
 Your best player will have weed-out-of-nowhere growing in yesterday’s shot or kick or swing, and won’t be able to hit the broad side of a barn!

 Welcome to coaching, coach!

-You’ll spend half your life teaching your students correct skills…and the other half of your life FIXING them when they suddenly get weeds in them.
+You’ll spend half your life teaching your students correct skills… and the other half of your life FIXING them when they suddenly get weeds in them.

 I once had a student who came to my track club from a middle school program as a jumper with a specialty as a high jumper.
 She was talented, eager, hard-working, a pleasure to work with, and already good.
 My task was to make her even better – to bring about improvement.
 And the most obvious improvement I could make with her jump was to remove a technical flaw in her takeoff – a “bad habit”.